josdejong/mathjs/misc/how_to_publish.md

 ## Update the website

+Wait until the new version of math.js is available on cdnjs.org.

-The website is located in the gh-pages branch of the project.
+The website is located in the `gh-pages` branch of the project.

-Wait until the new version is available on cdnjs.org.

-Copy the files `./dist/math.js`, `./dist/math.min.js`, and `./dist/math.map`
-from the master branch to the folder `js/lib` of the gh-pages branch of the math.js project.
-Run the following script in the root of the project:

-    node updateversion.js

-Commit and push the changes in the gh-pages branch.

-Test whether the website shows the updated library (can have a little delay).
+Follow the readme in the `gh-pages` branch on how to update the website.

 ## Update version number